 Most of the site is designed to be of interest to readers of my books and articles, U3A & WEA students, former undergraduate and postgraduate students.

-There is a page devoted to the Poole University of the Third Age Philosophy Workshop.
-During the health emergency we are meeting on-line via Skype.
+The most used is probably a page devoted to the Poole University of the Third Age Philosophy Workshop.
+During the health emergency we are meeting on-line.

 Also covered are my textbooks: